hollowdll/hakjdb/docs/kvdb-cli.md

 (None)
 ```

-If the HashMap doesn't contain any fields, then nothing is printed.
+If the HashMap doesn't contain any fields, nothing is printed.

 ## Remove fields from a HashMap